DemoShapley: Valuation of Demonstrations for In-Context Learning: Introduction

+To tackle this challenge, we introduce two complementary Shapley-value based algorithms for demonstration valuation in ICL.
+The first, DemoShapley, directly extends Data Shapley \citep{ghorbani2019data} to ICL by quantifying the marginal contribution of each demonstration across multiple prompt permutations, thereby accounting for order sensitivity.
+The second, Beta-DemoShapley, is inspired by Beta Shapley \citep{kwon2021beta} and incorporates a weighted formulation that emphasizes smaller subsets, reflecting the short context windows and computational limits typical of ICL.
+Together, these methods provide a principled framework for fairly and effectively evaluating the utility of demonstrations.

+Data Shapley is grounded in cooperative game theory \citep{shapley1953value}, where the Shapley value quantifies each participant’s average marginal contribution across all coalitions.
+Previous work has successfully applied this concept to data valuation in traditional machine learning \citep{gardner2020evaluating, kwon2021beta, jia2019efficient}, but these approaches have not addressed the sequence-dependent effects unique to ICL.
+By adapting Shapley-based estimation to prompts, DemoShapley and Beta-DemoShapley capture how examples influence performance under both general and low-shot conditions.

+In practice, both algorithms assess each demonstration by running it through different prompt permutations, so that the effect of ordering is averaged out.
+This allows us to see whether an example consistently helps or harms model predictions, rather than judging it from a single prompt.
+Fig.~\ref{fig:proposed-framework} illustrates this process and shows how the framework highlights demonstrations with positive or negative impact.

-Empirical validation shows that DemoShapley not only selects demonstrations that enhance model performance but also improves LLM fairness and model's generalization capabilities, particularly in out-of-distribution (OOD) tasks.
-This is important for real-world applications, where models frequently face data that vary from their training sets.
-Additionally, DemoShapley can identify demonstrations affected by label noise, preventing them from negatively impacting model performance.
+Through comprehensive empirical validation, we show that our algorithms not only effectively select demonstrations that enhance model performance but also significantly improve the model's generalization capabilities, particularly in out-of-distribution (OOD) tasks.
+This is critical for machine learning models deployed in real-world settings, where they often encounter data that differs from the training distribution.
+Further, our proposed algorithms offer advantages in identifying demonstrations that may be affected by label noise, thus preventing them from adversely impacting the model's performance in advance.
+Lastly, we show that selecting high-value data also enhances fairness in LLM performance.
+Taken together, these results show that Shapley-based valuation makes ICL more reliable and robust in practice.